microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 ![Choose environment and target role](images/octo-choose-env-role.png)

+Be sure to select the name of the Username/Password account that was created earlier.
 ![Deployment Target Communication Section](images/octo-deploy-target-communication.png)

 3. Check the health of the Deployment Target(s)

+Under Connectivity, there is the option to see the connection health of your VM.
 ![Check Health of Deployment Target](images/octo-deploy-target-health1.png)

+Be sure that the connection health is in good standing before deploying your Release.
 ![Check Health of Deployment Target Connectivity](images/octo-deploy-target-health2.png)

 4. Define your deployment process.